Gluuz/Content-API/README.md

 # Content-API
  This API was developed for academic purposes.
+ I developed this API to save the movies and books I'm interested in in a MySQL database.

- API features: Add/change Movies and Books, to MySQL database, has swagger integration.
+ API features: Add/Update/Delete Movies and Books, to MySQL database, has swagger integration.